 Remove the outer packaging for recycling.
 The flowers should then be popped into the fridge in their punnets and left there until they are used.

 This largely depends upon the variety of flowers.
 Smaller and more delicate flowers like borage will not keep as well as larger more robust flowers.
-Some people have kept them for more than a week although we would suggest using them as fresh as possible and given that we deliver Tuesday through to Saturday there is really very little need for them to be kept longer than necessary.
+We would suggest using them as fresh as possible and given that we deliver Tuesday through to Saturday there is really very little need for them to be kept longer than necessary.
+If your flowers are to decorate a wedding cake then definitely order them to arrive the day before the wedding.
+If that day is already fully booked then apologies please try another supplier.
+Remember that these are fresh flowers that are out of water so they will not last indefinitely.
+You want them to be as fresh as possible on the cake.
+Alternatively consider petal confetti or dried flowers which hold better.

 Apologies but no. We don’t have the facilities to take telephone orders.
 Also orders made via the website allow the customer to choose delivery dates, to use a choice of payment methods and to supply detailed information about which flowers they would like.